Lab Member Fall 2007 – Spring 2009

 Currently PostDoc at University of Guelph

-My postdoctoral research is focussed on the potential competition between whales and fisheries in three areas: Northwest Africa, the Caribbean Seaand Southwest Pacific.
-I use the Ecopath with Ecosim modelling approach to construct ecosystem models characterizing the food web structure and examine the trophic impacts of marine mammals.
-The models will also be used as a predictive framework for examining the ecosystem impacts of changes in abundance of large whales, and as an interactive tool in stakeholder workshops that will be held in our study areas.
-This research is part of the Lenfest Ocean Program, supporting scientific research on living marine resources that will help decision makers both understand the causes and consequences affecting the global marine environment, and design and implement policies that will sustainably manage ocean ecosystems.”
+Her postdoctoral research focused on the potential competition between whales and fisheries in three areas: Northwest Africa, the Caribbean Sea and Southwest Pacific.
+She used the Ecopath with Ecosim modelling approach to construct ecosystem models characterizing the food web structure and examine the trophic impacts of marine mammals.
+The models were also used as a predictive framework for examining the ecosystem impacts of changes in abundance of large whales, and as an interactive tool in stakeholder workshops that were held in the study areas.
+This research was part of the Lenfest Ocean Program, supporting scientific research on living marine resources that aimed to help decision makers both understand the causes and consequences affecting the global marine environment, and design and implement policies that would sustainably manage ocean ecosystems.